MOCK-A-RONI SAUCE: A VEGETARIAN MAKEOVER FOR “SUNDAY GRAVY”

 Step 5: Continue to simmer.
 Read a book.
 Hell, write a book.
 Talk to your spouse.
 Just don’t forget to stir frequently.
 Your goal is to babysit that pot of sauce until all the meat to be tender and nearly falling apart.
 It sounds torturous, but the house will smell so good…you won’t want to leave.
 Total simmering time (from start to finish) can be anywhere from 8 to 12 hours.
 As my grandmother would say, “Just taste it.”

 Step 6: When sauce is done, stir in the parsley (and/or basil).
 Top with freshly grated Pecorino Romano or Parmeggiano Reggiano cheese when served.
 Buy the good Italian stuff, not an ugly step-child from Wisconsin.
-I also like a good sprinkler of red pepper flakes or a drizzle of chile-infused EVOO, because I am a spicy dude.
+I also like a good sprinkling of red pepper flakes or a drizzle of chile-infused EVOO, because I am a spicy dude.

 Note: If making sauce on the stovetop, my preference is to double this recipe Seriously…if you’re going to trash an entire weekend making sauce, you might as well make a ton and freeze it in batches.
 It freezes very well, thank god.
 Also, I place a diffuser under the pot while simmering to lessen the odds of scorching the sauce.